toritabb/FBLA-Coding-and-Programming/README.md

 Dependencies:
 Requires Python 3.12 installed on your system.
-Install the pillow library using 'pip install pillow'
+Install the pillow and requests libraries using 'pip install pillow requests'

 Program designed in Python 3.12 for FBLA Colorado by Alexander Fiduccia and Joe Hopkins.